RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

   1. 1c3w.pse       : Example pymol session file including membrane planes objects
   2. 1c3w.png       : Example image of PDB 1c3w (bacteriorhodopsin) embedded in the membrane (from session file)
   3. 1c3w_0001.pdb  : Output PDB file containing membrane position information in MEM residue

+Note: Rosetta will also output a score file (score.sc) which is not important for this analysis.

 ## Additional References ##
 1. Baugh EH, Lyskov S, Weitzner BD, Gray JJ (2011) Real-Time PyMOL Visualization for Rosetta and PyRosetta.
 PLoS ONE 6: e21931.